Quasi-Experimental and Special Projects

 Results of Promoting First Relationships Research and Training Efforts with Various Early Childhood Populations

-In 1998, Dr. Kelly received a grant from the Royalty Research Fund to provide Promoting First Relationships to homeless families.
+In 1998, Dr. Kelly received a grant from the Royalty Research Fund to provide Promoting First Relationships to families experiencing homelessness.
 Dr. Kelly and her colleague, Kim Buehlman, trained service providers (parent-child advocates) working with homeless families in King County, WA.
 In 1999, this work continued in a collaboration between Health Care for the Homeless Network and the Department of Family and Child Nursing at the University of Washington.
 The results from this initial project were quite significant and are reported in Topics in Early Childhood Special Education, Vol 20, Issue 3, Fall of 2000: Training Personnel to Promote Quality Parent-Child Interaction in Families Who Are Homeless.
 The article reports the significant change in provider behavior as a result of training.
 Providers became more positive, contingent and instructive to parents about their interactions with their young children.
 Mothers became more contingent, social and emotionally growth fostering, and stimulating in their interactions with their children.

 As a result of these successful efforts, in the year 2000, PFR partnered with the Washington State Department of Health and Healthy Child Care Washington to enhance relationship quality between childcare providers and young children.
 In this partnership, nurse consultants were trained to support childcare providers in their efforts to promote young children’s social-emotional health and early development within the childcare setting.
 PFR staff trained nurse consultants and childcare providers in every health jurisdiction in the state of Washington.
 Trained nurses continued to train childcare providers within their jurisdiction.
 Results from qualitative evaluations revealed that the unique on-site videotaping method and positive feedback approach are important elements of the training model.
 Providers expressed how they changed their perspective on children’s emotional needs, learned to be more empathetic, learned new strategies for dealing with behavioral issues, and came to better appreciate the important role they play in the child’s social and emotional development.